graphhopper/graphhopper/CONTRIBUTING.md

 3. Add at least one test for your change.
 Only refactoring and documentation changes require no new tests.
 Also make sure you submit a change specific to exactly one issue.
 If you have ideas for multiple changes please create separate pull requests.
+4. Make sure to create a new branch whenever you are contributing to the isuues and make pull request

-4. Make the test(s) pass.
+5. Make the test(s) pass.

-5. Push to your fork and [submit a pull request](https://help.github.com/articles/using-pull-requests).
+6. Push to your fork and [submit a pull request](https://help.github.com/articles/using-pull-requests).
 A button should appear on your fork its github page afterwards.

 ## License Agreement